TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Foundry
     * Nether smeltery variant
     * Aids in nether survival, crafted from basalt/gravel, magma cream, and soul sand
+    * Requires the frame and floor corners to build, but has increased capacity
     * Cannot alloy and lower ore multiplier, but ores give byproducts
-    * Larger capacity, but requires more blocks to build
 * New end smeltery planned
     * Built upside down, because why not?
     * Only can hold gasses, no liquids